rmahajani31/rover/README.md

 This repository is organized around a split compute stack:

-- The ESP32 runs the low-level microcontroller firmware.
+- The ESP32 runs the low-level microcontroller firmware to control the motors.
-- The Raspberry Pi runs the main rover ROS 2 system on ROS 2 Kilted.
+- The Raspberry Pi runs the main rover ROS 2 Nav2 stack on ROS 2 Kilted.
-- The Jetson runs lidar point cloud processing on ROS 2 Humble.
+- The Jetson runs lidar point cloud and IMU processing on ROS 2 Humble.

 The Jetson is currently used for Livox point cloud projection, custom Livox preprocessing, FAST-LIO2 experiments, IMU point cloud deskewing,